 Woodhouse tells Archer about his WWI escapades.
 His former superior and BFF Reggie, suggested a tontine (French AND illegal, even in a Napoleonic Code state.)
 Each man contributed £50 and, after years of compound interest, the literal "last man standing" would collect the lot.
 The 100+ year old Woodhouse was 1 of 3 remaining old soldiers still alive and eligible to receive nearly £1,000,000.
-Even if that is not real money, Archer would still kill his old valet for such a prize!
-Meanwhile, at ISIS HQ, Pam administers her own version of a tontine, where she tries to help her odds by encouraging Cheryl/Carol to slurp glue.
-When wee Seamus becomes the living embodiment of "bouncing baby boy," only Archer rushes in to save Woodhouse, whether he needed it or not!
-Did Woodhouse, figuratively, knock some sense in Archer's head as Woodhouse toasted his comrades?
-And how much alcohol can wee Seamus drink, literally, before someone sees he has a problem?
-Written by
+"Dr. Who" money or not, Archer would still kill his old valet to collect.
+Back at ISIS, Pam sets up her own tontine, while encouraging Cheryl to slurp glue.
+Wee Seamus becomes the embodiment of "bouncing baby boy," when Archer rushes to save a friend.
+Can Woodhouse, figuratively, knock sense into Archer's head?
+How much can wee baby Seamus drink, literally, before designated adult sees he has a problem?

 Did You Know?

 When Woodhouse has a flashback to WW1, his memory mirrors the experiences of Brad Pitt